sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Credential Store
 +++++++++++++++++

-The admin user can Add Credential Store which can be used while creating different connection, where value is stored in keyvault.
+The admin user can Add Credential Store, When creating connections, values like username/password etc. can be fetched from the Credential Store

 .. figure:: ../../_assets/security/credentialstore.PNG
    :alt: security